Here Are 12 Sustainable Activewear Brands for Your At-Home Workouts

-With sustainability now being one of the most important conversations in fashion, more and more companies — including activewear brands — are introducing environmentally-friendly and ethically sourced options for consumers.
-As forecasted by Lyst, sustainable workout wear has become one of 2020’s key trends, especially with many spending more time at home than ever due to COVID-19.
-Below, we’ve rounded up some of the best brands from this category.
+With sustainability now being one of the most important conversations in fashion, more and more companies – including activewear brands – are introducing environmentally-friendly and ethically sourced options for consumers.
+As forecasted by Lyst, sustainable workout clothes were one of 2020’s key trends, especially with many spending more time at home than ever due to COVID-19.
+Below, we’ve rounded up some of the best brands from this growing category.

 Other than using organic cotton, recycled nylon and bamboo fiber in its designs, Australia-based First Base aims to reduce its impact as much as possible by using biodegradable plastics for its packaging.
 The D2W plastic used for its polybags degrade completely in three to five years.
 The label also uses recycled paper for its shopping bags as well as swing tags and invoices.